CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/01-intro.md

 <br/>
 #### Plan B

 If "local_infile" is not "ON" or "secure_file_priv" is NULL, you need to change my.cnf (Mac,Linux) or my.ini (Windows).
-This is an advanced operation, so as plan B: download [birdstrikes.sql]({{ page.root }}/artifacts/intro/birdstrikes.sql) and Open SQL Script in MySQLWorkbench, then execute.
+This is an advanced operation, so as plan B: download [birdstrikes.sql]({{ page.root }}/artifacts/intro/birdstrikes.sql) and Open SQL Script in MySQL Workbench, then execute.

 <br/><br/><br/>